The Spectris Foundation

 Key Takeaways for Grant Writers

-• Geographic Fit Matters: Priority given to programs in UK, USA, Netherlands, Denmark, Germany, China, Brazil, South Korea, Japan, and India
+- Geographic Fit Matters: Priority given to programmes in UK, USA, Netherlands, Denmark, Germany, China, Brazil, South Korea, Japan, and India

-• Check Application Status: Currently closed to new applications???monitor website for reopening before investing time in application
+- Check Application Status: Monitor website for current application availability before investing time in application

 🎯 You've done the research.
 Now write an application they can't refuse.